-At first you should open a project that has the ESB facet enabled.
-Select $File \rightarrow New \rightarrow Other...$ in the main menu bar or context menu for selected project and then $ESB \rightarrow ESB$ File in the New dialog:
+At first you should open any project.
+Select File >New > Other... in the main menu bar or context menu for selected project and then ESB > ESB File in the New dialog:

-Figure 2.17.
+Figure 2.16.
 Select a wizard - ESB File

 Clicking Next brings you to the wizard page where a folder, a name and a version for the file should be specified.
 Choose, for example, jboss-esb.xml as the name and accept the selected projects folder and the default version.